chrise86/react-native-p2pkit/README.md

 ## Example

-Here is an example that implements p2pkit functionality.
-Begin by calling <code>startP2PKit()</code>:
+Here is an example that implements p2pkit functionality:

 ```
 import p2pkit from 'react-native-p2pkit';